CodeWithDevesh-ui/HospitalManagement/README.md

 # HospitalManagement
-This is a simple web-based hospital management system built using HTML, CSS, and JavaScript.
+This is a beginner-friendly and simple web-based hospital management system built using HTML, CSS, and JavaScript.
-A simple, beginner-friendly Hospital Management System built using HTML, CSS, and JavaScript.

 This mini-project demonstrates basic hospital operations such as login/signup, managing appointments, and interacting with a basic AI chatbot.
 Designed with a clean, modern UI suitable for web development projects.
 🚀 Features
 ✅ User Authentication

-Sign Up (Name, Age, Gender, Email, Phone, Aadhaar, Username, Password) Login (using Username + Password)
+Sign Up (Name, Age, Gender, Email, Phone, Aadhaar, Username, Password)
+Login (using Username + Password)
 Stored using localStorage (demo purpose only)

 ✅ Dashboard